 We believe that a strong relationship between home and school supports children’s learning.
 We work hard to ensure that we have good relationships with children’s families, with a wide range of activities and opportunities for parents to learn about life at school and for the school to get to know families.
 These include:

-Federation Family Events: Alongside our weekly Federation Assembly, which gives children across the Federation a chance to come together and share achievements and to which family are always welcome, we also hold a number of Federation Family Events, these include our annual Sports Day as well as Female Friday and Father’s Friday (days when Mums, Grandmothers, Aunties and Dads, Grandfathers, Uncles or any other significant male or female in children’s lives) are welcomed into school for all or part of the day, taking part in lessons, playtimes and lunchtimes.
-We worked closing with the University of Bath regarding the Father’s Friday inititive and please do take a look at the film which they made following their time with us at school on the following links:
+Federation Family Events: Alongside our weekly Federation Assembly, which gives children across the Federation a chance to come together and share achievements, we also hold a number of Federation Family Events, these include our annual Sports Day as well as family days when family members (Mums, Grandmothers, Aunties and Dads, Grandfathers, Uncles or any other significant adult in children’s lives) are welcomed into school for all or part of the day, taking part in lessons, playtimes and lunchtimes.

 Parent Helpers: We are always grateful for help from parents, be it by listening to children read, cooking, gardening, help with art and craft.
 Children really benefit from this experience and support.
 If you are a parent (or grandparent or other relative) and you would like to help in this way, please see your child’s class teacher.